 Before BLVR, you will receive general anesthesia.
 Once you are asleep, a pulmonologist will place a thin, flexible tube called a bronchoscope down your throat and windpipe into the airways.
 Through this tube, the pulmonologist will use special tools to place a few valves in the airways (the number varies depending on the structure of your lungs).
 Different sizes of valves are used based on your anatomy.
 The procedure usually only takes 30 minutes, and no incisions are needed.

-If you have advanced emphysema and we determine you are not a candidate for BLVR or LVRS, we may be able to refer you to clinical trials of other innovative devices that may help you breathe easier.
+If you have advanced emphysema and we determine you are not a candidate for BLVR, we may be able to refer to clinical trials of other innovative devices that may help you breathe easier.
 UChicago Medicine is a major research institution where physician-scientists are actively studying new treatments for emphysema and other lung diseases.
-We may also refer you to our lung transplant team to consider lung transplantation.

 The major risk of BLVR is a collapsed lung, which can cause air to leak into the chest.
 This is most likely to occur within the first three days after the procedure.
 If this happens, it can be treated in the hospital.